 The far-reaching impact of the U.S. Wilderness Act

-The talk in Hamilton not only gave me the opportunity and honour to meet and talk with Stewart “Brandy” Brandford, but to interact with local wilderness advocates.
-The latter showed me how much passion for wilderness some of the people in the Bitterroot valley have and how deeply rooted this passion is.
-Missoula and its surroundings are the wilderness Mecca of the United States for a reason.
-Surrounded by several Wilderness areas, home to numerous organisations working with, in and for wilderness and most important, home of passionate wilderness advocates fighting to keep Americas wild lands wild.
+The talk in Hamilton not only gave me the opportunity and honour to meet and talk with Stewart “Brandy” Brandborg, but to interact with local Wilderness advocates.
+The latter showed me how much passion for Wilderness some of the people in the Bitterroot valley have and how deeply rooted this passion is.
+Missoula and its surroundings are the Wilderness Mecca of the United States for a reason.
+Surrounded by several Wilderness areas, home to numerous organisations working with, in and for Wilderness and most important, home of passionate Wilderness advocates fighting to keep Americas wild lands wild.

 Stewart “Brandy” Brandborg is an Honoury Member of the European Wilderness Society

 Brandy encouraged us to continue with our work and reminded us that Wilderness needs protectors.
 We will listen to the advice and encouragement he will provide us in our mission to protect Europe´s last Wilderness.